betacraft/yaag/README.md

 YAAG is a middleware.
 You have to add YAAG handler in your routes and you are done.
 Just go on calling your APIs using POSTMAN, Curl or from any client, and YAAG will keep on updating the API Doc html.

-### Config parameters

-ReadMode :  If true then YAAG middleware will function and start recording the API calls and updating the API doc DocPath  :  Path where the API doc will be saved DocTitle :  API Doc title

 ## How to use with basic net.http package